reTHINK-project/dev-catalogue/README.md

 To start the three components, run the following commands _in that order_ in separate terminal windows:

-1. docker run -it --net=host rethink/catalogue-broker:stable
+1. docker run -it --net=host rethink/catalogue-broker:v1.0
-2. docker run -it --net=host rethink/catalogue-database:stable
+2. docker run -it --net=host rethink/catalogue-database:v1.0
-3. docker run -it --net=host rethink/catalogue-test-client:stable
+3. docker run -it --net=host rethink/catalogue-test-client:v1.0

+Note: if you do not want the (stable) v1.0 Verison but the latest commit from the repository, just leave the ":v1.0" tag away.

 You may then open a web-browser and go to _http://localhost:8090_ to access the test client's GUI.
 Note that right now, we only have two Hyperties in the Database, named _MyFirstHyperty_ and _MySecondHyperty_.